nFrechen/nfrechen.github.io/_posts/2024-04-11-fit-sine_model.md

 The plot shows the hysteresis between solar radiation and air temperature.
 Higher radiation is not directly translated into higher air temperature.
 There is a lag between the signals.
 We see that the cooling off phase in autumn is more direct as the warming in spring.
 The curve is more straight from August to December and takes a bit of a detour between January and July.

-If we plot the same for the mean radiation and temperature it looks a bit different:
+Here we have the same picture for the mean radiation:

 {% highlight r %}